Sacrifice (2025 film)

-Sacrifice is a 2025 action adventure comedy film directed by Romain Gavras, and co-written by Gavras and Will Arbery.
-It stars an ensemble cast that features Anya Taylor-Joy, Chris Evans, Salma Hayek, Vincent Cassel, Ambika Mod, Sam Richardson, Charli XCX, Yung Lean and John Malkovich.
+Sacrifice is a 2025 action adventure comedy film directed by Romain Gavras, who co-wrote it with Will Arbery.
+It stars an ensemble cast that features Chris Evans, Anya Taylor-Joy, Vincent Cassel, Sam Richardson, John Malkovich, and Salma Hayek.

 The film had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on September 6, 2025.
+It is scheduled to be released on Netflix in the United States and France on October 16, 2026.

 Premise

 A film star attempting a comeback is abducted along with two others by a radical group that believes that by sacrificing three people, it would save humanity.